2021 Report Cards

 The annual Illinois School Report Card, traditionally released on Oct.
 30 every year, was impacted by the school closures last spring due to the pandemic.
-The state did not conduct the Illinois Assessment of Readiness last March, which measures student achievement in Illinois Learning Standards.
-Only the demographic and financial data is published in the reports.
-The links to the interactive report cards are posted below.
+The state did not conduct the Illinois Assessment of Readiness in March 2020, which measures student achievement in Illinois Learning Standards.
+Only the demographic and financial data are published in the reports.

 2019 Illinois School Report Card